AryanManral27/Deep-Learning-Based-Sports-Image-Classification-Using-MobileNetV2/README.md

 ## How to Use

-1. Upload a sports image (JPG, JPEG, PNG).
+1. Upload a sports image in JPG, JPEG, or PNG format.
-2. Click the **Classify Sport** button.
+2. Click **Classify Sport** to start the prediction.
-3. Allow the model to analyze the image.
+3. The model processes and analyzes the uploaded image.
-4. View the predicted sport category instantly.
+4. Instantly view the predicted sport category.

 ---